All Town offices will be closed Monday, February 19th in observance of Presidents' Day.

 appointments are encouraged.

 No appointments will be made prior to 9:00 a.m. or after 6:00 p.m.

 The Lebanon Social Services office offers a variety of services to Lebanon children, adults, and seniors.
 These free services include:

 · Referrals to State and Federal programs for SNAP (food stamps) assistance, State General Assistance, Assistance with Husky/Access Health CT (marketplace for CT Insurance) for uninsured children and families.

 · Energy Assistance and Intake office for TVCCA State Energy Assistance Program serving the New London County, Operation Fuel, Project Warm-up.
-Referral and assistance with Eversource plans and weatherization.
+Referral and assistance with Eversource and BL&P plans.

-· Food assistance and intake office for the Lebanon Neighbor’s Helping Neighbor’s food cupboard distributing monthly food baskets, as well as holiday baskets for Thanksgiving, Christmas, and Easter.
+· Food assistance and intake office for the Lebanon Neighbor’s Helping Neighbor’s food cupboard distributing monthly food, as well as holiday food for Thanksgiving, Christmas, and Easter.

 · Assistance with budgeting and general paperwork.